Poisson Geometry Related to Atiyah Sequences: The dual Atiyah sequence

 In the following two propositions we collect various equalities and bundle isomorphisms which will be useful in what follows.
-The proof of the first proposition is a direct calculation. \begin{prop} For $g,h\in G$ and $p\in P$,
+The proof of the f\/irst proposition is a direct calculation. \begin{Proposition} For $g,h\in G$ and $p\in P$,